Evagan2018/SDS-Examples/Hardware/Model1/Play/README.md

 # About this application

 This is an standalone application using [Edge Impulse](https://edgeimpulse.com/) Machine Learning and [SDS Player/Recorder](https://github.com/ARM-software/SDS-Framework) for playback of recorded input data to ML model and recording of ML model output data.

 The example has trained model for continuous motion recognition using an tutorial from the Edge Impulse (Tutorial: Continuous motion recognition).

-This example is pre-configured for STMicroelectronics [STM32H735G-DK](https://www.st.com/en/evaluation-tools/stm32h735g-dk.html) board.
+This example is pre-configured for STMicroelectronics [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board.

-It uses Ethernet interface for playback/recording the data from/on the host machine.
+It uses USB interface for playback/recording the data from/on the host machine.

 Model input data:
 - recorded data in `./SDS Recordings/ModelInput.0.sds` file